Slow bee paralysis virus

-The virus infects bees through mites that lives in their colonies.
+The virus infects bees through mites that live in their colonies.

-Slow bee paralysis virus (SBPV) is a virus discovered in England in 1974 that infects honeybees (Apis mellifera), bumblebees (Bombis spp.), and silkworms (Bombyx mori) through Varroa destructor mite infestations.
+Slow bee paralysis virus (SBPV) is a virus discovered in England in 1974 that infects honeybees (Apis mellifera), bumblebees (Bombus spp.), and silkworms (Bombyx mori) through Varroa destructor mite infestations.
 The virus causes paralysis in the front two pairs of legs of adult bees eventually killing its hosts.
 The virus is in the iflaviridae family of viruses.
 Infection by iflaviridae viruses is among the leading cause of death of honeybee colonies.
 As bees and silkworms are of great economic and biological importance, the virus is the subject of ongoing research.

 Structure

 Structure of Slow bee paralysis virus (SBPV) virion and the icosahedral asymmetric unit.

 The virus has an "... icosahedral capsid formed from sixty copies of three proteins which are common to picornaviruses."
 These proteins are 46, 27, and 29 kilodaltons.
 One of these three proteins (VP3) has a C-terminal globular domain which folds to create a single globular protein P domain.
 The position of this protruding protein is such that it may easily encounter and interact with the bee host cells.
 Because of this, it is believed the protruding protein may act as a receptor.
 This receptor activity has been known to occur in many plant viruses, but has not yet been seen in this order.